craigfay/changelog/README.md

 # About
 This is a place I've committed to record interesting things I learn about development, or want to revisit.

+# Feb 26, 2020
+* [ABI](https://stackoverflow.com/questions/2171177/what-is-an-application-binary-interface-abi) is an acronym for "Application Binary Interface", which can be thought of as an API that has been compiled to the machine language level.
+ABI's are important when some piece of code relies on an external binary.

 # Feb 25, 2020
 * In general, the most efficient sorting algorithms are O(n * log(n)).
 The most common implementation is Quick Sort, or a modified Quick Sort.
 * Quick Sort uses [O(log(n)) extra space](https://stackoverflow.com/questions/12573330/why-does-quicksort-use-ologn-extra-space), because of extra stack frames while recursing.
 Quick Sort uses two recursive calls.